How to Hydrate Skin - 10 Effective and Natural Tips

 Oats are a natural soothing and moisturizing ingredient, while honey is a natural humectant that retains moisture in the skin.

-Certain vitamins are beneficial for dry skin:
+Certain vitamins are essential for healthy, hydrated skin:

 However, it should be used in moderation.